1f2n3n

 TIME: One class period

-MATERIALS: Handout: Defining War and Aggression, newsprint, markers, large paper, newspapers, tape
+MATERIALS: Handout: Defining War and Aggression, large poster paper, markers, large paper, newspapers, tape

 SUGGESTED INSTRUCTIONS:

-1. Make a web chart, placing the word "war" in the center.
+1. Make a web chart, placing the word "war" in the centre.
 Ask students to brainstorm all the words and phrases that they think of when they hear the word "war."

 3. "War on Drugs"